 No.3 EYE MASK – like the ones you have for air travel.
 It’s very rare to have all the lights off in a ward and even if they are, the nurses will be frequently checking on the more poorly patients so the over bed spotlights will be going on and off throughout the night.
 That’s where the mask comes into its own.
 (Our local hospital has taken the initiative and started handing these out to patients.)

-The best time for dozing is mid-morning, after the doctors have done the ward round and you’ve had a washdown/shower and your bed is freshly made.
-A close second is early afternoon before visiting time starts.
+The best time for dozing is mid-morning, after the doctors have done the ward round, you’ve had a washdown/shower and your bed is freshly made.
+A close second is early afternoon after lunch but before visiting time starts.

 No.4 SHOWER GEL/SHAMPOO – sometimes these are available in the hospital but there’s nothing like having your own, favourite brand to keep you in touch with home.
 It’s said that smell is the strongest sense for recalling memories.
 There is one particular shower gel that I bought ready to go into St.Thomas’ and I’m still using that “flavour” today.
 Every time I catch that fragrance it immediately transports me back to the first shower I had post operation.

 No.5 PYJAMAS AND DRESSING GOWN – the admission instructions may ask you to bring in your night clothes but I have found that pyjamas are usually available anyway.
 That’s fine if you’re not fussed about the colour.
 After my reversal operation I was issued with bright orange pyjamas, Guantanamo Bay style.
-I try and use NHS pyjamas for a few days after an operation in order to give anything that might be oozing a chance to stop oozing and then it’s into my very stylish M and S ones for the rest of the stay.
+I try and use NHS pyjamas for the first few days after an operation in order to give anything that might be oozing a chance to stop oozing and then it’s into my very stylish M&S ones for the rest of the stay.

 The dressing gown is a must.
 Not only can it give you a bit of extra warmth when sitting about but also covers up that embarrassing gap at the back of your medical gown where you haven’t quite managed to fasten the tie-ups.